 From time to time, the Corporation may become involved in legal or administrative proceedings in the normal conduct of business.
 In May 2015, FHL, a wholly owned subsidiary of Jura, became a party to arbitration proceedings brought by PEL under the International Chamber of Commerce Rules for Arbitration and governed by English law.
-Under English law, arbitration proceedings are by their nature confidential and therefore the parties are restricted as to what public disclosures they can make about the proceedings.
-However, FHL is able to confirm that the proceedings relate to the scope of an area of mutual interest ("AMI") provision contained in the Kandra Farm-In Agreement made between PEL and FHL in April of 2006.
-PEL asserts that it is entitled to participate (up to a 50% share) in Working Interests held by Spud at the time of the completion of a reverse takeover on July 11, 2012 pursuant to the acquisition agreement, as amended, between the Corporation and Eastern Petroleum Limited entered into and announced by the news release on November 23, 2011, and any other working interests acquired by FHL or its affiliates after that date.
-PEL has submitted its request for arbitration on November 23, 2015.
-FHL submitted its statement of defence and a counterclaim on December 23, 2015.
-The exchange of document production requests took place on February 9, 2016.
-Given the preliminary stage of the arbitration proceedings, management is of the view that the determining the probability of any particular outcome resulting from the AMI arbitration described above cannot be undertaken at this time with any sufficient degree of reliability.
+The proceedings related to the scope of an area of mutual interest ("AMI") provision contained in the Kandra Farm-In Agreement made between PEL and FHL in April of 2006.
+PEL asserted that it was entitled to participate (up to a 50% share) in Working Interests held by Spud at the time of the completion of a reverse takeover on July 11, 2012 pursuant to the acquisition agreement, as amended, between the Corporation and Eastern Petroleum Limited entered into and announced by the news release on November 23, 2011, and any other working interests acquired by FHL or its affiliates after that date.

-In addition, FHL and PEL are in dispute with regard to, among other things, a past cash call for the Badin IV South block under the Joint Operating Agreement entered into by the parties in connection with that block (the "JOA") pursuant to which PEL has commenced proceedings with the GoP to attempt the forfeiture of FHL's Working Interest in the Badin IV South block.
-FHL and the other non-operated Working Interest holder challenged the validity of the cash call, which was in any event paid, and FHL disputes the claim by PEL that FHL is in default under the Badin IV South joint operating agreement and that FHL's working interest in the block is validly subject to forfeiture.
-FHL believes that it is highly unlikely that the forfeiture will be approved by the GoP.
-Jura is presently evaluating its options in connection with its ongoing disputes in connection with the JOA.
+In May 2016, FHL initiated arbitration proceeding against PEL.
+The proceedings were in relation to, among other things, a past cash call for the Badin IV South block under the Joint Operating Agreement entered into by the parties in connection with that block (the "JOA") pursuant to which PEL has commenced proceedings with the GoP to attempt the forfeiture of FHL's Working Interest in the Badin IV South block.